 Applying for a French visa in New Zealand

-Visa applications submitted in New Zealand are processed by the French Consulate-General in Wellington.
+Visa applications submitted in New Zealand are processed by the French Consulate-General in Wellington (Please note that there is no visa processing office in Auckland).

 For general information and for preparing, submitting and tracking your application, log on to France-visas, the official website for visa applications to France and overseas territories.